patmejia/soil_data_research/README.md

 Aggregates are separated into size classes: macroaggregates (250 μm–2 mm) and microaggregates (53–250 μm).

-Macroaggregates are formed when [light fraction SOM](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0033217#:~:text=The%20light%20fraction%20is%20a,inputs%20and%20decomposition%20%5B31%5D.), which is composed of fresh plant residue, is decomposed by fungi and bacteria.
+Macroaggregates are formed when fungi and bacteria decompose fresh plant residue or, technically speaking, [light fraction SOM](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0033217#:~:text=The%20light%20fraction%20is%20a,inputs%20and%20decomposition%20%5B31%5D.).

 Bacterial secretion of high-molecular-weight sugar-based polymers (EPSs).
 These EPSs and fungal hyphae serve as nucleation cores to accrete larger masses of slightly decayed SOM that become macroaggregates.
 These macroaggregates are constantly weathering in the soil to produce microaggregates within SOM.